Big Data

 3. Request Recommendation

-Meet with your Cal Poly exchange coordinator or academic advisor to review the offer letter.
-If you don’t know who your academic advisor is, email intlservices@calpoly.edu.
+Meet with your Cal Poly exchange coordinator to review the offer letter.
+If you don’t know who your exchange coordinator is, email intlservices@calpoly.edu.
 Ask the advisor to send a recommendation letter via email to Judy Mitchell.

 The recommendation letter must include: